joelhawksley/identity/components/slides.md

 }
 ```

-^ Looking back at our original React mockup, it's almost uncanny how similar the two are!
+^ looking back at our original React mockup, it's almost uncanny how similar the two are!

 ---